All About Floating Wood Floors

 Q. What are the benefits of using Prefinished flooring rather than Unfinished flooring?

 A. Purchasing prefinished flooring eliminates the time consuming chore of the sanding and refinishing and gives you the added benefit of a perfect finish all done for you at the factory.
 Most of the brand name manufacturers carry a variety of stained colors to choose from and are coated with a durable 7-10 coats of the Aluminum oxide finish, which are far more durable for wear than anything that can be purchased in a hardware store, or home center.
 Using prefinished flooring allows you to move right back into the room after installation.
 No waiting for days while the finish is being applied and drying!

 Remember: Even the best wood flooring will react to the presence of moisture.
 In the dry winter heating months, moisture leaves the wood causing the floor to contract, which can leave unsightly gaps between each plank.
-In the summer months when the humidity is higher the wood will expand and the gaps will disappear.
+In the summer months when the humidity is higher the wood will absorb excess moisture and expand and the gaps will disappear.
 If there is too much moisture it may cause the wood planks to cup, or buckle.
-This is why it is important when installing a wood floor to and to acclimate the wood to the home from 4 to 7 days or more prior to installation and leave the proper expansion area around the perimeter and at all fixed objects.
-It is also important to keep the relative humidity at between 30 -50% or what the manufacturer recommends.
+This is why it is important when installing a wood floor to acclimate the wood to the home from 4 to 7 days or more prior to installation and to leave the proper expansion gap around the perimeter and at all fixed objects.
+It is also important to keep the home's relative humidity level at between 30-50% or what the manufacturer recommends.
 Doing this will help minimize any movement within the wood flooring later.